 Viking Weapons and Armor

-It can be said that conflicts were a way of life in the Viking Age and an almost indispensable part of a Viking's everyday life.
+It can be said that conflicts (such as the battle of Clontarf) were a way of life in the Viking Age and an almost indispensable part of a Viking's everyday life.
 Even when we are not talking about the frequent raids (for which the Vikings were also famous), high moral codes required these Norse men to be ready to defend their honor at any moment.

 This meant that adult men always carried weapons with them.
 Even when they slept, their weapons were at hand.
 If we consider the harsh circumstances in which the Vikings lived, it is clear that they could have been attacked at any moment.